Crowdfunding Success Stories: Campaigns That Reached Their Goals

 Money Raised: $13,819

-The class came together to raise money for a cause they were passionate about and managed to exceed their expectations by over $3,000!
+The class came together to support a cause they were passionate about and managed to exceed their expectations by over $3,000!

 After the campaign, the group posted a video of them performing the ice bucket challenge: